NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/01_Visualizing_AOP_Data/1a_Explore_Rasters_SRER.md

 var SRER_SDR2021mask = SRER_SDR2021.updateMask(SRER_SDR2021.gte(0.0000));
 ```

 4) Now that we've defined the data, the visualization parameters, and the mask, we can add this Layer to the Map!
-To do this, we use the `Map.addLayer` function with our masked data variable, `SRER_SDRmask`, suing the `visParams` and assign this layer a label, which will show up in the Map.
+To do this, we use the `Map.addLayer` function with our masked data variable, `SRER_SDRmask`, using the `visParams` and assign this layer a label, which will show up in the Map.

 ```javascript
 Map.addLayer(SRER_SDR2021mask, visParams, 'SRER 2021');